Hop (PG, Netflix)

 And what if I told you it's not as interesting as it sounds.

-Because they decided to play the scenario straight, what could have been a gloriously stupid mess just ends up being a schlocky children's Christmas movie with dull fight scenes.
+The movie is so lacking in energy that what could have been a gloriously stupid mess just ends up being a schlocky children's Christmas movie with dull fight scenes.
 And it wouldn't be a schlocky children's Christmas movie without somebody reminding everyone else they don't believe in Santa every ten minutes, and here it's Iron Man.
 When it does try to be goofy like having the Hulk sing carols, it's more embarrassing than charmingly stupid.

 Tagging along with the heroes we recognize from the MCU is this teenager I'd never heard of before, Reptil, who pretty much becomes the star of the show.
 I feel like he was made up specifically for the Marvel Super Hero Adventures series because his superpower is turning into dinosaurs, which has got to be the most five-year-old pandering superpower I've ever heard.
 And "kid who can turn into dinosaurs" is distractingly out of place alongside "boomerang-shield patriot", "gamma giant", and "Norse god".
 On more than one occasion he'd say something in an effort to contribute to the story and I'd ask "Who the fuck are you again??"